-In order to assist the change away from private cars, developers are expected to make contributions to enhance the local transport infrastructure in appropriate planning applications.
+9.1 In order to assist the change away from private cars, developers are expected to make actual or financial contributions to enhance the local transport infrastructure in appropriate planning applications.
+Any such requirements will be identified in conjunction with the Highways Authority.
 These contributions will enable any increase in traffic to be accommodated and will support the provision of alternative forms of travel at sites where activity exceeds the maximum parking provision identified.